|Oracle® Fusion Middleware Data Modeling Guide for Oracle Business Intelligence Publisher

 Figure 1-4 shows the Attachments region with sample data and data files attached:

-Data model developers can create and manage private JDBC and OLAP data source connections for use in SQL or MDX data sets without having to depend on an Administrator user.
+Data model developers can create and manage private JDBC, OLAP, Web service, and HTTP data source connections without having to depend on an Administrator user.
 However, Administrator users can still view, modify, and delete private data source connections, if needed.

 To create a private data source connection: